-As with gag, the primary issue regarding this action is whether the black grouper recreational minimum size limit in the Gulf should be consistent with the size limit in the South Atlantic, which is 24 inches TL, and whether it should be consistent with the size limit for gag selected in Action 1.
+Similar to gag, the primary issue regarding this action is whether the black grouper recreational minimum size limit in the Gulf should be consistent with the size limit in the South Atlantic, which is 24 inches TL.
 Black grouper and gag are similar looking, and gag are often called black grouper in the northern Gulf.
 This can result in confusion if gag and black grouper have different size limits.
 The range of alternatives is to be either consistent or remain inconsistent.
-Black grouper reach 50% female maturity at about 6.5 years of age, and at about 34 inches TL (Table 2.2.1).
-The minimum size limits being considered are both under the size of 50% female maturity.
+Fifty percent of the female black grouper are estimated to be reproductively mature at 6.5 years of age, approximately 34 inches TL (Table 2.2.1).
+The minimum size limits being considered in this action are both under the size when 50% of the females reach reproductive maturity.
 However, the SEDAR 19 black grouper stock assessment concluded that the black grouper stock is neither overfished nor undergoing overfishing.
 The fishing mortality in 2008 was at half the overfishing limit, and the spawning stock biomass level was 40% above the maximum sustainable yield level (SEDAR 19 2010).
-Therefore, it is unnecessary to reduce catch rates by increasing the size limit.
+Therefore, it is unnecessary to reduce landings by increasing the size limit.
 In addition, black grouper are included as part of the ACL for "other" shallow-water grouper (black, scamp, yellowmouth, and yellowfin grouper).
 This aggregate ACL has never been reached, and from 2011 to 2013 black grouper contributed to only about 7% of the total recreational shallow water grouper landings (pers. comm.
 NMFS SERO).
 Since the issue is consistency of regulations, there are only two reasonable alternatives.

-Alternative 1, No Action, leaves the black grouper recreational minimum size limit at 22 inches TL.
+Alternative 1 (No Action) leaves the black grouper recreational minimum size limit at 22 inches TL.
 This is inconsistent with the South Atlantic minimum size limit which was set to 24 inches TL for both the recreational and commercial sector in 1999 (SAFMC 1999), but is consistent with the commercial minimum size limit of 22 inches TL in the Gulf.
-As discussed under Action 1, the 22-inch TL recreational minimum size limit was implemented in the Gulf for gag and black grouper in 2000 (GMFMC 1999).
+As discussed under Action 1, the 22-inch TL recreational minimum size limit was implemented in the Gulf for gag and black grouper in 2000 (GMFMC 1999a).
 The Council proposed a further increase in the recreational minimum size limit by one inch per year until it reached 24 inches TL.
 However, that proposal was disapproved by NMFS.
 For recreational fishermen in the south Florida area who fish in both Gulf and South Atlantic Council jurisdictions, the difference in minimum size limit regulations can create confusion as to which size limit should be adhered to.
-In addition. while the State of Florida has a 22-inch TL recreational size limit in state waters in the Gulf and a 24-inch TL recreational size limit in the South Atlantic, the 24-inch TL size limit applies to state waters off Monroe County in both the Atlantic and Gulf.
+In addition, for black grouper, while the State of Florida has a 22-inch TL recreational size limit in state waters in the Gulf and a 24-inch TL recreational size limit in the South Atlantic, the 24-inch TL size limit applies to state waters off Monroe County in both the Atlantic and Gulf.
 Alabama, Mississippi, and Louisiana also have a 22 inch TL recreational minimum size limit for black grouper, while Texas has no black grouper size limit (Table 2.2.2).
-Black grouper are primarily a southern Florida stock, particularly a Monroe County stock (Table 2.1.2).
-Although landings of black grouper have been reported from the northern and western Gulf, gag are frequently referred to as black grouper, which can create confusion in properly identifying gag and black grouper.
+Black grouper are primarily a south Florida stock, particularly a Monroe County stock (Table 2.1.2).
+Although landings of black grouper have been reported from the northern and western Gulf (likely from the Flower Gardens and surrounding banks and grails), gag are frequently referred to as black grouper, which can create confusion in properly identifying gag and black grouper.